andriussvilys/stylegan3-cpu/docs/configs.md

 By default, `train.py` exports network snapshots once every 200 kimg, i.e., the product of `--snap=50` and `--tick=4`.
 When using few GPUs (e.g., 1&ndash;2), this means that it may take a very long time for the first snapshot to appear.
 We recommend increasing the snapshot frequency in such cases by specifying `--snap=20`, `--snap=10`, or `--snap=5`.

 Note that the configurations listed in this document have been specifically tuned for 8 GPUs.
-The safest way to scale them to different GPU counts is to adjust `--gpu`, `--batch-gpu`, and `--snap` as described above, but it may be possible to reach faster convergence by adjusting some of the other hyperparameters as well.
+The safest way to scale them to different GPU counts is to adjust `--gpu`, `--batch-gpu`, and `--snap` as described above, but it may be possible to reach faster convergence by adjusting some other hyperparameters as well.
 Note, however, that adjusting the total batch size (`--batch`) requires some experimentation; decreasing `--batch` usually necessitates increasing regularization (`--gamma`) and/or decreasing the learning rates (most importantly `--dlr`).

 #### Transfer learning